 Designed as a critical element in a district’s continuous improvement planning effort, the Future Ready Learner Design Process emphasizes excellence, innovation, and equity in school design.
 Whether envisioning the skills a kindergarten learner should have after their first year or defining the portrait of a “future ready graduate” within their district, the Future Ready Learner Design Process utilizes human-centered design to provide a highly creative, people-oriented approach to solving relevant problems and developing action-oriented solutions within a school or district.

-Building on the work of the LUMA Institute and its LUMA System of Innovation, the Future Ready Learner Design Process provides a powerful toolset that is broken into three HCD steps: Looking, Understanding, and Making.
+Building on the work of the LUMA Institute and its LUMA System of Innovation, the Future Ready Learner Design Process provides a powerful toolset broken into three HCD steps: Looking, Understanding, and Making.
 As the process is applied, school community participants begin naturally to model key innovation development strategies, such as collaboration, questioning, teamwork, and iteration, while simultaneously building empathy amongst participants.
-Future Ready SchoolsⓇ and the Readiness Institute at Penn State believe that empathy is at the core of innovation and problem-solving in our schools and in our districts, especially in a post-pandemic world, and thus must be at the heart of the Future Ready Learner Design Process and aims to deliver student-centered strategies with direct connections to:
+Future Ready SchoolsⓇ and the Readiness Institute at Penn State believe that empathy is at the core of innovation and problem-solving in our schools and our districts, especially in a post-pandemic world, and thus must be at the heart of the Future Ready Learner Design Process and aims to deliver student-centered strategies with direct connections to:

 - Workforce development and jobs